Siva1432/firmwares/marlin-2.0.9.4-kp5L-bl-touch-fast/Readme.md

   # turn of the printer
   # remove sd card
   # turn on the printer, calibrate screen, then everything should work normal
+  # connect to pronterface and perform PID autotune for both extruder and bed (current values are set for my all metal extruder mod)
+  # Calibrate Extruder E steps